sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 Atoms are useful when we're trying to represent constant values that are used throughout a system, e.g.:
 - **Naming keys in maps:** Atoms can be used to name keys in maps, providing a more descriptive and readable way to access data in a map.
 For example, we might use the atom `:name` to represent the name key in a user record.
-- **Representing states or statuses:** Atoms can be used to represent states or statuses in a system, such as `:running` or `:stopped`.
-This can make it easier to reason about the behavior of a system, and to write code that responds to specific states or events.
+- **Representing states or statuses:** Atoms can represent states or statuses in a system, such as `:running` or `:stopped`.
+This can make it easier to reason about a system's behavior and write code that responds to specific states or events.
-- **Defining configuration values:** Atoms can be used to define configuration values in a system, such as `:debug` or `:log_level`.
-This allows us to easily configure the behavior of a system without having to change code.
+- **Defining configuration values:** Atoms can also be used to define configuration values in a system, such as `:debug` or `:log_level`.
+This allows us to easily configure a system's behavior without changing code.
-- **Naming functions or modules:** Atoms can be used to name functions or modules in Elixir, providing a more descriptive and readable way to refer to these constructs in code.
+- **Naming functions or modules:** Atoms can also be used to name functions or modules in Elixir, providing a more descriptive and readable way to refer to these constructs in code.

 ```Elixir
 def main do